kmackay/emk/docs/manual.md

 create an actual Python module file to import.
 The instance will be installed into the current scope as a weak module, so the current scope can also load it using emk.module() if desired after it has been inserted.

-When the module instance is being inserted, its load_<scope type>() method will be called, if present.
+When the module instance is being inserted, its load_&lt;scope type>() method will be called, if present.
 If a module instance of the same name already exists in the current scope (either as a normal module or weak module), a build error will be raised; however you can insert a module that will override a module in any parent scope (or a Python module) as long as the current scope has not yet loaded it.